Patryk27/avr-tester/README.md

 ## Getting Started

-First, create a separate crate, dedicated only to your project's tests:
+Create a crate dedicated to your project's tests:

 ```shell
 $ cargo new yourproject-tests --lib
 ```

-... then add `avr-tester` as its dependency:
+... add `avr-tester` as its dependency:

 ```toml
 # yourproject-tests/Cargo.toml